movementlabsxyz/MIP/MIP/mip-n/README.md

 ### Validators
 The role of the Validator is more complex.
 The Validator MUST:

-1. Run a procedure $RECEIVE_COMMITMENT$ which accepts a commitment and height from an Attestor and updates its internal representation of the commitments.
+1. Run a procedure $RECEIVE\_COMMITMENT$ which accepts a commitment and height from an Attestor and updates its internal representation of the commitments.
-2. Run a procedure $RECEIVE_TRUSTED_STAKE$ which accepts a stake amount, participant, and epoch from an Observing Attestor and updates its internal representation of the stake weights.
+2. Run a procedure $RECEIVE\_TRUSTED\_STAKE$ which accepts a stake amount, participant, and epoch from an Observing Attestor and updates its internal representation of the stake weights.
-3. Use a heuristic to decide when to run a procedure $COMPUTE_PROOF$ which computes a Zero Knowledge proof of consensus on a given commitment at a given height.
+3. Use a heuristic to decide when to run a procedure $COMPUTE\_PROOF$ which computes a Zero Knowledge proof of consensus on a given commitment at a given height.
-4. Use a heuristic to decide when to run a procedure $POST_PROOF$ which posts the Zero Knowledge proof of consensus on a given commitment by broadcasting a $COMMITMENT_PROOF$ message to Ledger A Participants.
+4. Use a heuristic to decide when to run a procedure $POST\_PROOF$ which posts the Zero Knowledge proof of consensus on a given commitment by broadcasting a $COMMITMENT\_PROOF$ message to Ledger A Participants.

-#### $RECEIVE_COMMITMENT$
+#### $RECEIVE\_COMMITMENT$

 ##### Human Language Description of Procedure
-RECEIVE_COMMITMENT takes a commitment and height from an Attestor.
+$RECEIVE\_COMMITMENT$ takes a commitment and height from an Attestor.
 It verifies the commitment and stores it in a table indexed by height.
-It then notifies the heuristic checker to decide whether to run COMPUTE_PROOF.
+It then notifies the heuristic checker to decide whether to run $COMPUTE\_PROOF$.

 ##### Pseudocode Description of Procedure
 ```python